How to Protect Your Sender Domain with DMARC: Using DMARC Enforcement

 What are DMARC Policies?

-Not only does DMARC allow email senders to authenticate their emails, but it also allows to instruct email receivers (AOL, Outlook, Yahoo!
+Not only does DMARC allow email senders to authenticate their emails, but it also allows instructing email receivers (AOL, Outlook, Yahoo!
 Mail, Gmail, and other Internet Service Providers) what to do with an email if it doesn’t pass a DMARC check.
 This way, you can tell the ISP to send an email pretending to be coming from you to the recipient’s spam folder or to block it at a gateway.

 For this purpose, DMARC has three policies: